MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

 ## Warning

 - This is the **least** secure option - if the value is retrieved such as from your logs or by a malicious plugin, someone has access to read or write to _all_ your repos.
-- Unfortunately a lot of actions like to use this in their recommendations, but you can swap this out in your workflow.
+- Unfortunately a lot of actions like to use this in their recommendations, but you can try swap this out in your workflow and use `GITHUB_TOKEN` instead and see if the Action supports it.
 - And if you regenerate the token, you have to go and update all the secrets of repos that use the token.

-## Access token naming
+## Name of the known

-aka "PAT" or "authentication token".
+This is known a "Personal Access Token" or "PAT" or "authentication token".

 Depending on the workflow, the token should be named something like one of these:

 - `ACCESS_TOKEN`
-- `JEKYLL_PAT` or "Jekyll Personal Access Token" in the case of one project's convention.
+- `JEKYLL_PAT`

+Note the `GITHUB_` is a reserved prefix in workflows so custom token names can't start with that.

 ## About